 Like many, I have a love of learning.
 The world is a fascinating place and the more we learn, the more we find there is to discover.
-I became of member of Toastmasters (an international organisation for communication and leadership development), a little while ago, to help me improve and perfect my speaking skills.
+I became a member of Toastmasters (an international organisation for communication and leadership development), a little while ago, to help me improve and perfect my speaking skills.
 I knew from years of demonstrating sugarcraft that I enjoy having an audience, but what I didn’t realise was how much fun Toastmasters would be and how much I would learn.
 Part of being a Toastmaster is to practice giving speeches in front of a mixed and varied audience.
 This, I find, makes me think outside the box and allows me to explore all sorts of topics.
 The following speech was one such topic:

 Speech: ‘New crayons in the crayon box’

 Can you think of a technology that’s hundreds of thousands of years old, one that separates us from the apes and one that you have certainly been using today?